It is always difficult to accept and come to terms with when we lose our beloved pets, whether it’s expected or unexpected.

 Books are a great aid, to help us adults explain a very complex subject to our children.
 Some books show and explain the different emotions that we all feel while grieving, some show that accepting a new pet into our hearts is ok, others may show that while everything looks dark in the first few days of losing our furry friends, the light will come through and life will carry on.

-Of the 14 books described in the above list my favourites are:
+Of the 14 books described in the above list my favorites are:

 - Sammy in the Sky,